trailblazer/trailblazer/README.md

 * [Paperdragon](https://github.com/apotonick/paperdragon) - Explicit image processing based on Dragonfly with Paperclip compatibility.

 ### Building Blocks
+* [Representable](https://github.com/apotonick/representable) - handles all the nitty-gritty details for Roar.
 * [Disposable](https://github.com/apotonick/disposable) - Decorator on top of your ORM.
 This is the main building block for Reform and Trailblazer.
 * [Declarative](https://github.com/apotonick/declarative) - allows declaring nested schemas.
 This is a building block for other components.
 * [Hooks](https://github.com/apotonick/hooks) - Generic hooks with callbacks for Ruby.
 This is a building block for  Apotomo.